 •Drain swimming pools properly.

 Another important thing to look for when choosing a plumber is whether they offer round-the-clock service.
 No matter the amount of pre-emptive measures you take to avoid plumbing issues in the winter, there’s still a chance that they can happen, and if they do, you want to know that a professional plumber will be on the scene quickly.
 There’s nothing worse than finding out about a burst pipe in the middle of the night and not having anyone to turn to.
+Also be sure to pick the right sump pump just in case you have a flood.
 You can certainly make winter plumbing problems a thing of the past, but it’ll require some foresight, and the number of a good plumber!